hjmegens/hjmegens.github.io/_posts/2021-11-03-Hypertape-part-1.md

 It is actually fairly easy to recreate in code, but that will be the topic for another post.
 For now I was interested to see if hypertape would work on the PAL-1.
 I haven't yet implemented hypertape format in my program that converts binary to audio (.wav).
 So I used the KIMposer website to create some hypertape audio files.
 But loading on the PAL-1 failed.
 So, what is going on?

-The KIM-1 audio input can be checked by [probing the PPL pin with a scope](http://retro.hansotten.nl/6502-sbc/kim-1-manuals-and-software/kim-1-articles/reading-tapes-from-other-kim-1/).
+The KIM-1 audio input can be checked by [probing the PLL pin with a scope](http://retro.hansotten.nl/6502-sbc/kim-1-manuals-and-software/kim-1-articles/reading-tapes-from-other-kim-1/).
 The PAL-1 has a similar pin out (acutally, exactly the same if you study the circuit diagrams, it's just called 'cassette').

 So, what does the input look like for a 'normal' tape format, and how is that converted by the PAL-1 cassette interface?